lefth/duplicate-finder/README.md

 I had to set `-mcpu` based on the target system's CPU info in `/proc/cpuinfo`, since the target string isn't specific enough for the compiler to know the chip's capabilities.
-This environment variable is not globally applicable (for all compilation), so it shouldn't be specified in the shell's global envirronment.
+This environment variable is not globally applicable (for all compilation), so it shouldn't be specified in the shell's global environment.
+If there is a way to simplify this (to make dependencies compile without needing to set CC), please file an issue or make a pull request.

 Also setting the linker, my full build command is:
 ```